KeyLayer/Data-Anonymizer/README.md

 JSON files containing vault encryption keys:
 - Generated automatically with each vault
 - Required for decryption operations
-- Should be stored securely and separately from vaults
+- Should be stored securely or use Password Only mode.
 - ⚠️ **Keep these secure** - anyone with the key can decrypt your data

 ### **Profiles vs Modes**